 I share all of this to prepare you for the possibility that over the summer I might delve deeper in my writing about universal issues of grief, plus help you get to know my brother better.
 Trust me, he's worth knowing.
-I know, grief is not as summer-fun as barbecues, swimming, or corn on the cob, but chances are you don't crave warm fuzzies or comic relief, and think "Oh, I know, I'll go check out Kyle's blog."
-(By the way, for that, I highly recommend Cute Overload, my favorite website.)
+I know, grief isn't as fun as barbecues, swimming, or corn on the cob, but chances are you don't crave warm fuzzies or comic relief, and think "Oh, I know, I'll go check out Kyle's blog."

 I'll start with sharing about a profound experience that took place about one year ago.
 On June 26th and June 27th, 2010 my family and I walked 18 miles in the American Foundation for Suicide Prevention's Out of the Darkness Overnight Walk in Boston.
 A year later, it's clear to me that aspects of that profound experience planted the seeds of chutzpah that helped me launch Laughing in Traffic a few months ago.
 The following story is an updated version of a piece that I wrote a week after the event and shared with those who donated to the walk.

 |opening ceremony for the walk, at Boston's City Hall|